xabbu42/Master/arbeit.md

 \End{definition}

-Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$ and therefore lemma
+Notice that with this expansion $□$ occurrences of the same family no longer are always part of the same subformula $□C$ and therefore lemma
 \ref{trans} no longer holds.
 Also similar to the (Cut) rule, correspondence is expanded to relate negative and positive occurrences of $□$ symbols as $A$ is used with different polarities in the two premises.

-With the following lemmas and theorems we will establish a constructive proof for $\Gs + (□\Cut) ⊢ Γ ⊃ Δ ⇒ \Gs + (\Cut) ⊢ Γ ⊃ Δ ⇒
+With the following lemmas and theorems I will establish a constructive proof for $\Gs + (□\Cut) ⊢ Γ ⊃ Δ ⇒ \Gs + (\Cut) ⊢ Γ ⊃ Δ ⇒
 \Gs ⊢ Γ ⊃ Δ$.
 Moreover there will be corollaries showing that the constructions do not introduce prehistoric cycles by the new definition